Front matter

 it: Cima

-In the eventuality that the user interface copy is quite lengthy, we might consider creating a different data file for each language and place it in a dedicated subdirectory—similarly to what we already do for pages and posts.
-For the sake of this basic site, we keep things simple and use only one single data file to list the copy in all the different languages.
+If the user interface copy is quite lengthy, we might consider creating a different data file for each language and placing it in a dedicated subdirectory—similar to what we already do for pages and posts.
+For this basic site, we keep things simple and use only one data file to list the copy in all the different languages.

 1. The logic is based on the principle articulated in Sylvain Durand’s Making Jekyll Multilingual